How DSA Math Talent Tests Really Work: Inside the Rubrics, Question Types and Prep Timeline

 - Selections vary by school: Shortlisted applicants may be asked to sit written tasks and attend interviews, auditions or trials MOE DSA-Sec.
 Check your target school’s DSA page (e.g. RI Year 1 admissions) for its current format and schedule.

-- Registration window (2025): MOE portal is open 7 May – 3 Jun 2025; schools usually post their detailed timelines by late April MOE DSA-Sec.
+- Latest published registration window: MOE’s public page still shows 7 May – 3 Jun 2025 for the last completed exercise; schools usually post their detailed timelines by late April MOE DSA-Sec.

 - Typical components: A timed non-routine written paper, a short interview/viva, and a review of your portfolio (Olympiad results, projects, or math logs).
 Exact lengths and weights differ by school and year-use the published school notice as your ground truth.